DeepSportradar/camera-calibration-challenge/README.md

 ## Submission format

 The submission format is a single `json` file containing a list of dicts.
-Each dict should contain all the camera parameters `T`, `K`, `kc`, `R`, `C`, `P`, `Pinv`, `'Kinv`.
-Note that the evaluation scritp retreives the camera parameters from the Projection Matrix `P`.
+Each dict should contain all the camera parameters `T`, `K`, `kc`, `R`, `C`, `P`, `Pinv`, `Kinv`.
+Note that the evaluation script retreives the camera parameters from the Projection Matrix `P`.
 See the class [calib3d.Calib](https://github.com/ispgroupucl/calib3d/blob/b20694a42a3e043b157dcd9b363833184cc3fcdc/calib3d/calib.py#L155).
 Please consider that the evaluation script follows the list of images provided: an empty dict will be replaced by a diagonal homography (see `run_metrics` in `engine/example_evaluation.py`).

 Once the camera model is provided, the evaluation script projects 6 points from the image space to the 3D coordinates.
 On these projections the mean squared error is computed.

+The prediction file has to be submitted at the [EvalAI](https://eval.ai/web/challenges/challenge-page/1687/overview) page of the challenge.

 # Acknowledgments